chappy000/bggn213/class08/class08.md

 **Thirty points in each cluster**

-> Q. What “component” of your result object details cluster
+> Q2.
+What “component” of your result object details cluster
 > assignment/membership?

 ``` r